goneri/kitchen-mincer/doc/source/index.rst

 - The entry point of the application is the Main class.
 - The Mincer class instantiates the Marmite object and load the provider specified in the marmite.yaml file.
-- The MediaManager is in charge of collecting the medias from the marmitte and provisioning each images with the corresponding application code afterwards it push them as images in Glance.
+- The MediaManager is in charge of collecting the medias from the marmite and provisioning each images with the corresponding application code afterwards it push them as images in Glance.
 - The Provider instantiates the MediaManager and start to deploy the application.